ethereum/go-ethereum/README.md

 Right now PluGeth is in early development.
 We are still settling on some of the plugin APIs, and are not yet making official releases.
-From an operational perspective, PluGeth should be as stable as upstream Geth, less whatever instability is added by plugins you might run.
+From an operational perspective, PluGeth should be as stable as upstream Geth less whatever instability is added by plugins you might run.
 But if you plan to run PluGeth today, be aware that future updates will likely break your plugins.